Origins

 500-year period.

-The book, which has been updated and reprinted in 2017, contains 360
+The book, which has been updated and reprinted in 2022, contains 373

-pages, including eight colour plates.
+pages plus eight colour plates.
+All

 For further details, you can contact me using the e-mail link below.